 Info on participating in virtual legal office hours for remote/distributed teams:

-Criteria (please explain in intro e-mail how you meet the below):
+Criteria (please explain in intro connection how you meet the below):

 This isn’t any kind of formal program with a hardened schedule, because my own availability varies day to day with deal/client work and firm admin, and I’ll scale my time allocation up or down as the number of teams fluctuates.
-Looking forward to getting to know new teams that reach out.
+Some of these calls surely will (and have) turn into long-term client relationships, but that is most certainly not an expectation here.
+I find no-agenda discussions with new founding teams extremely fun.